andresrocha03/intrusion_detection_RFL/README.md

 ## pre_processing
 In this folder, there is the code responsible for the pre_processing

-## planning
+## environments
-In this folder, there is some notes about what I need to do in my next steps.
+In this folder, it is possible to find the environments created for the reinforcement learning